casper-network/docs/source/docs/casper/operators/install-testnet.md

 # Installing a Testnet Node

-Ensure the requirements listed in the following sections are met before you start setting up the Mainnet node.
+Ensure the requirements listed in the following sections are met before you start setting up the Testnet node.

 ## Networking Requirements